-Since 2012 or so Microsoft is pushing concept of running Windows Server headless without GUI and administering everything through PowerShell.
-I remember sitting through countless TechEd / Ignite sessions year after year and all I could see were blue PowerShell command prompts everywhere.
-No more wizards and forms, MMC and GUI based administration is suddenly thing of a past.
+Since 2012 or so, Microsoft has been pushing concept of running Windows Server “headless”, without GUI, and administering everything through PowerShell.
+I remember sitting through countless TechEd / Ignite sessions year after year, and all I could see were blue PowerShell command prompts everywhere.
+No more wizards, forms, dialogs.
+MMC and GUI based administration is suddenly thing of a past.
 Just take a look at Server Core, WinPE, Nano, PS Remoting, Windows SSH server, Recovery Console and Emergency Management Services.
 Even System Center is a front end for PowerShell.
 Nowadays everything seems to be text mode.

 This overall is good news and great improvement since previous generations of Windows, but what if you need to create or edit a PowerShell, CMD script or some config file?

 Oooops, looks like you are screwed.
-Seems that Redmond forgot to include most crucial tool in sysadmin’s job – a simple text mode editor.
+Seems that Redmond forgot to include most crucial tool in sysadmins, or developers job – a simple text mode editor.
 WTF Microsoft?

 So, are there any 3rd party alternatives?
 Yes, and there are and quite a lot of them!
 Unfortunately none are perfect and most are old and unmaintained.
 This article aims to be a grand tour of whatever is available out there.

-Note that throughout the article I will be repeatedly referring to a “portable” editor, that for me means single .exe file that can be carried around on a USB pen drive or network share.
+Note that throughout the article I will be repeatedly referring to a “portable” editor.
+For me this means a single .exe file, that can be carried around on a USB pen drive or network share.
 I also cry a lot about 64-bit Windows builds because I work a lot in WinPE and other environments where syswow64 is not available.

 When talking about about VI and Emacs hard not to mention some more historical versions.
 Emacs’ little brother MicroEmacs has been available for Windows since earliest days.
 I’m not going to attempt to link to any particular one since there are so many flavors.